Last verified: today

 What the Science Says

-Japanese knotweed is an invasive plant species whose roots and rhizomes are rich in polyphenols, including resveratrol and polydatin.
-Lab studies suggest its extracts can scavenge free radicals, protect red blood cells from oxidative damage, and inhibit SARS-CoV-2 in cell cultures.
-It is also used in herbal protocols for Lyme disease symptoms, though evidence for this use comes only from in-vitro antimicrobial studies with no human clinical trials to support it.
+Japanese Knotweed is an invasive plant whose roots and leaves are rich in polyphenols, especially resveratrol and polydatin.
+Lab studies show its extracts can neutralize free radicals, protect red blood cells from oxidative damage, and inhibit SARS-CoV-2 in cell cultures.
+It is also used in some herbal protocols for Lyme disease symptoms, though evidence for that use is limited to in-vitro antimicrobial data with no human clinical trials.

 What It Doesn't Do